mattlinares/mattlinares.github.io/_posts/2023-05-20-Testing-a-DAO-for-local-organizing.md

 ### DAO to manage a social centre’s building storage

-Here's a test DAO with a social design group to manage the design of better storage solutions for the organisation’s event space.
+So here's a test DAO with a social design group to manage the design of better storage solutions for the organisation’s event space.
 The budget is a small amount ~£200 from the organisational budget.

-We needed to explain how the DAO would be used by the members, for what actions, at what cost, and for what benefit.
-I created the resource [**DAOs in practice**](https://www.crypticalstudios.com/daos-in-practice) to help.
+We need to explain how the DAO would be used by the members, for what actions, at what cost, and for what benefit.
+So I created the resource [**DAOs in practice**](https://www.crypticalstudios.com/daos-in-practice) to help.

 Then, we began testing with a functional DAO.
 We actually used a DAO on a test blockchain, which can be used without spending cryptocurrency, that is, for free.
 If we decide that it's working well, then we can establish it on a real-value blockchain.